bobhoskinsbrother/cardplanner/README.md

 Operation Cleanup means I'm fixing a bunch of stuff I've left for a couple of years.

-To build, go to the root of the cloned app and run ant:
+To build, clone the app, go to the root, and run ant:

 ```
 git clone git@github.com:bobhoskinsbrother/cardplanner.git